EPUB Metadata and Publisher Checklist

 6. Export a fresh EPUB from the final manuscript state.

-7. Run EPUB validation and capture metadata-related findings.
+7. Run EPUB validation and note any metadata-related findings.

-8. Click TOC links to confirm navigation remains stable after metadata updates.
+8. Click TOC links to confirm navigation still works after metadata updates.

-9. Test title/author rendering in at least two reading environments.
+9. Test title and author rendering in at least two reading environments.

-10. Upload only the validated release EPUB and archive that exact file.
+10. Upload only the validated EPUB and keep that exact file.

 Warning-to-Fix Map